sweetsmint/Composition_Java/README.md

 #### In CI:

 You'll want to run `docker compose build` since it will use any existing lock files if they exist.
-You can also check out the complete CI test
+You can also check out the complete CI test pipeline in the `run` file under the `ci:test` function.

+#### In production:

+This is usually a non-issue since you'll